Human trafficking in Fiji

+Prosecution (2009)

 The Government of Fiji increased its anti-trafficking law enforcement efforts during the year.
 The government was limited in its ability to focus on combating trafficking in persons by an ongoing political and economic crisis.
 While no trafficking offenders were investigated, arrested, prosecuted, or convicted during the reporting period, the government took some steps to strengthen its capacity for future law enforcement action.
 On February 1, 2010, the government enacted a new Crimes Decree, which repealed the archaic Penal Code.
 Comprehensive anti-trafficking provisions in the Crimes Decree fill anti-trafficking gaps in the Immigration Act of 2003 which prohibited transnational human trafficking, but did not differentiate between labor and sex trafficking.
 The prescribed penalties of up to 25 years’ imprisonment and in some cases fines of over $400,000 under the new Crimes Decree are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.
 A new Sentencing and Penalties Decree designed to bring about more uniform judgments in the courts may ensure that minimum sentences for convicted trafficking offenders are also sufficiently stringent.
 The Crimes Decree also prohibits actions not previously covered by earlier laws, and prohibits using threats or fraud, or administering drugs to procure prostitution, and holds householders or landlords liable for permitting the defilement of a child under 16 on their premises.
 Fiji has had one successful prosecution for human trafficking under the Crimes Decree.
 On November 10, 2010, Kadali Murti was convicted of 1 count of trafficking in persons and 7 counts of obtaining property by deception.
-He was sentenced on November 17, 2010 to 6 years imprisonment, with a non-parole period of 4 years.
+He was sentenced on November 17, 2010, to 6 years imprisonment, with a non-parole period of 4 years.

 Law enforcement officials began to receive training from the government on the new Crimes Decree, including the new trafficking offenses, in January 2010.
 A Combined Law Agencies Group (CLAG) continued to meet monthly to address law enforcement issues, including trafficking in persons.
 There is no evidence of government officials’ complicity in trafficking.